 Identifying Bloodstone Back to Top

 Bloodstone is easily identified by its characteristic 'classic' appearance.
 The base color of bloodstone ranges from green to bluish green, and sometimes even bluish gray.
 The most distinguishing aspect is the presence of red, brownish or yellow 'blood-like' spotted inclusions.

 Bloodstone is a variety of quartz and has excellent hardness.
-There are not many other materials capable of scratching Bloodstone, therefore, a simple scratch test can often distinguish Bloodstone from imitations.
-Bloodstone is composed of silicon dioxide and it has a trigonal crystal structure composed of microcrystalline aggregates.
-It can sometimes be confused with Jasper, but because Jasper has a much more grainy composition, they can be easily distinguished from one another.
+There are not many other materials capable of scratching bloodstone, therefore, a simple scratch test can often distinguish bloodstone from imitations.
+Bloodstone is composed of silicon dioxide and it has a trigonal crystal structure made up of microcrystalline aggregates.
+It can sometimes be confused with jasper, but because jasper has a much more grainy composition, they can be easily distinguished from one another.

 Bloodstone Origin and Gemstone Sources Back to Top